henro25/simple-chat/rpc-notebook.md

     - Supports automatic message parsing and structured data transmission.
     - Scales better with complex data structures.
   - **Cons:**
-    - Larger message sizes due to Protobuf encoding.
+    - Larger metadata overhead due to Protobuf encoding.
     - Potentially slower due to extra serialization/deserialization steps.

 ### Observations and Trade-offs
 Experimental results are available in the `test/benchmarking_protocols.ipynb` notebook.
 The graphs shown at the end of the notebook help validate our hypothesis and provide a visual confirmation of the performance differences between the two protocols.
+- **Data Size Comparison:**
+    - Withoout metadata: For most operations, gRPC and Custom Protocol had similar message sizes, except for "Send Message", where gRPC was significantly larger.
+This was most likely due to the message having single field "msg_id" therefore our custom protocol not having field keys at all outperformed gRPC.
-- **Data Size Comparison:**  gRPC messages are significantly larger compared to Custom Protocol messages, specifically, gRPC messages are approximately 2x to 3x larger than their Custom Protocol counterparts.
-This makes sense as the extra size in gRPC comes from Protobuf serialization overhead and structural metadata.
-Custom Protocol minimizes redundancy by transmitting only essential data, avoiding extra field labels.
+    - With metadata: For all operationsm, gRPC data sizes (including metadata) are approximately 2x to 3x larger than their Custom Protocol counterparts.
+The extra size in gRPC comes from mostly the structural metadata.
-- **Performance (execution time) Comparison:** Custom Protocol is consistently faster than gRPC in all operations, specifically, Custom Protocol is ~3-4x faster than gRPC for register, login, and chat retrieval.
-The biggest time difference is in message sending, where gRPC takes longer due to serialization and network overhead.
-Parsing overhead in gRPC results in slower response times compared to the simpler, string-based Custom Protocol.
 - **Maintenance:** The tight coupling of opcode handling in the custom protocol has led to occasional errors, particularly when expanding functionality.
 Custom Protocol optimizes for minimal size but sacrifices flexibility.
-- **Flexibility vs. Efficiency:** The larger gRPC message size is a cost of using a more structured and type-safe approach. gRPC's additional time cost is justified by built-in reliability and structured communication.
+- **Flexibility vs. Efficiency:** The larger gRPC request size is a cost of using a more structured and type-safe approach. gRPC's additional time cost is justified by built-in reliability and structured communication.
 Custom Protocol, while faster, is harder to scale with complex data formats.

 ### Conclusion